There are many opportunities for faculty and staff to get involved with the Spring Student Symposium.

 - Research conducted while studying abroad

-Most of our oral presentation sessions will involve three 15-minute presentations by individual students from different disciplines on a common theme to form a 45-minute session.
+Most of our oral presentation sessions will involve four 15-minute presentations by individual students from different disciplines on a common theme to form a 75-minute session.
 However, some presentations are from an entire class on group work.
-An all-class presentation can be for an entire 45-minute session with one group presentation or multiple individual 15-minute presentations on the shared topic.
+An all-class presentation can be for an entire 75-minute session with one group presentation or multiple individual 15-minute presentations on the shared topic.

 Students are invited to submit presentations conducted in any language.
 We will, however, require that non-English presentations include English translations in a format appropriate to the presentation’s structure, such as slide subtitles.